Prologue

 POBJECT_TYPE_TEMP ObjectTypeTemp = (POBJECT_TYPE_TEMP)*IoFileObjectType;

-all of them are heavily used by AVs/EDRs to monitor for certain process/thread creations and DLL loading.
+ObRegisterCallbacks PsSet notifies routines are not responsible for a handle opening or duplicating operation but for monitoring creation/killing and loading operations, while the most notorious ones are PsSetCreateProcessNotifyRoutine, PsSetCreateThreadNotifyRoutine and PsSetLoadImageNotifyRoutine all of them are heavily used by AVs/EDRs to monitor for certain process/thread creations and DLL loading.
 Let's break it down, and talk about each function separately and what you can do with it.
-PsSetCreateProcessNotifyRoutine
+PsSetCreateProcessNotifyRoutine receives a function of type PCREATE_PROCESS_NOTIFY_ROUTINE which looks like so:1

 2